jparyani/mediagoblin/docs/source/siteadmin/deploying.rst

 .. note::

-   We presently have an experimental make-style deployment system.  if you'd like to try it, instead of the above command, you can run::
+   We presently have an **experimental** make-style deployment system.  if you'd like to try it, instead of the above command, you can run::

-     ./bootstrap.sh && ./configure && make
+     ./experimental-bootstrap.sh && ./configure && make

    This also includes a number of nice features, such as keeping your viratualenv up to date by simply running `make update`.

+   Note: this is liable to break.
+Use this method with caution.

 .. ::